Undine (novella): Inspirations

-The story was inspired by the works of the occultist Paracelsus, who originated the term "undine."
+The story was inspired by the works of the occultist Paracelsus, who coined the term "undine" (from Lithuanian language word Vandene (water=vanduo)).
 Paracelsus's Book on Nymphs states that undines can gain an immortal soul by marrying a human.
-It mentions the French legend of Melusine, in which a water-sprite marries a knight on condition that he shall never see her on Saturdays, when she resumes her mermaid shape, and the German story of Peter von Staufenberg, in which a fairy kills her human lover when he marries another woman.
+It mentions the French legend of Melusine, in which a water-spirit marries a knight on condition that he shall never see her on Saturdays, when she resumes her mermaid shape, and the German story of Peter von Staufenberg, in which a fairy kills her human lover when he marries another woman.